riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 customertracker:lib
 {% endhighlight %}

-This is pretty cool, we're now referencing all our third party and meteor core packages through the `lib` package we created.
-Another great thing about the way packages work is that if you're converting an existing application to use packages, you can do it in steps instead of all at once.
-This means you can continue to add features instead of needing to stop all new development until everything is converted over to packages.
+This is pretty cool, we're now referencing all our third party and Meteor core packages through the `lib` package we created.

+Another great thing about the way packages work that we've illustrated is that if you're converting an existing application to use packages, you can do it in steps instead of all at once.
+This means you can continue to add features instead of needing to stop all new development until everything is converted.

 ##Creating the core package
-Next up is customertracker:core.
+Next up is `customertracker:core`.
 This package will contain the bare skeleton of our application.
-In our case it will contain our general layout pages, our router configuration and some utility check code.
+In our case we'll include our general layout pages, our router configuration and our custom parameter checking code.

 ###Implementation
 OK, let's get started by creating some directories and files.